LJGrant/react-tables/README.md

 ### Item Object

 Within the Item object, the value of each property will be displalied in the column of it's associated Header slug.
 Alternitivly, that value could be set as an object with keys of _display_ and _value_.
 This will allow you to set the _display_ property to a React Componant but still provide search & sort functionality for the underlying value.

+Additionally, you can set up a functioning component with a onClick or other functionality attached using functionalDisplay property instead of the display property.

 ## Search